CarbonPackages/Carbon.Eel/README.md

 Generate an object for AlpineJS directive [`x-data`](https://alpinejs.dev/directives/data).
 Supports nested arrays.
-You could do the same with `Json.stringify()`, but this function is shorter, as AlpineJS acccepts objects and easier to write and read.
+You could do the same with `Json.stringify()`, but this function is shorter, as AlpineJS accepts objects and easier to write and read.

 Examples: